List of IGPX characters: Other team members

-Miss Satomi's assistant.
-She's always the one to cheer up her fellow members of Team Satomi when they are depressed.
-Once, when Miss Satomi talked about dropping out of the race between Team Satomi and Team Velshtein after Amy got sent to the hospital in the White Snow race, Jesse was the one to convince her otherwise, inspiring Andrei to temporarily replace Amy as Midfielder.
+Satomi's assistant.
+She is always the one to cheer up her fellow members of Team Satomi when they are depressed.
+When Satomi considered dropping out of the race between Team Satomi and Team Velshtein after Amy got sent to the hospital following the White Snow race, Jesse convinced her otherwise, inspiring Andrei to temporarily replace Amy as Midfielder.

 Team Black Egg

-The team from Argentina that has a very distinct racing style: They place emphasis on defense rather than offense, preferring agility, smokescreens, and similar tactics to avoid attacks and concentrate on racing.
+A team from Argentina that has a very distinct racing style: They place emphasis on defense rather than offense, preferring agility, smokescreens, and similar tactics to avoid attacks and concentrate on racing.
 Since the IGPX is descended from a battle sport, this strategy completely bowls over most teams.
-They placed sixth in Season 1.
-Finishing last place in Season 1 led to their demotion to the IG-2.
+They placed sixth in Season 1, but finishing last place in Season 1 led to their demotion to the IG-2.
 Their place in the IG-1 is filled by a team promoted from the IG-2, Team White Snow.
-Their mechs are equipped with hologram projectors and smokescreens, the likes of which scramble enemy opponents when their mechs are in the smoke.
+Their mechs are equipped with hologram projectors and smokescreens, which scramble enemy opponents when their mechs are in the smoke.